LLM-Ready API MCP Servers

 Then confirm in the output that the installation completed successfully.

-Adding the MCP server to Claude Desktop
+Adding the local MCP server to Claude Desktop

 Below are the basic steps required to add the LLM-Ready API MCP server to Claude Desktop’s available tools.
 More detailed information can be found on the official MCP documentation (opens in a new tab).